Villarley/ModeloDeProyectos/README.md

-# Astroship
+# Modelo de proyectos

-Astroship is a platform aimed at teaching the **"Modelo de Proyectos para Formación Profesional"**.
+Modelo de proyectos is a platform aimed at teaching the **"Modelo de Proyectos para Formación Profesional"**.
 This structure provides a straightforward and practical approach for developing successful projects by following a series of well-defined phases, each essential for achieving success.

 ## Overview